evansibok/super-duper-articles/001-Typescript/article-name.md

   color: 'red',
   age: 25
 }

-// Tuple
-let identity: [number, string] = [2, 'james']
 ```
-If you take a look at each definition shown in this section, you would notice that they are defined in a way where we explicitly
+If you take a look at each definition shown in this section, you would notice that they are defined in a way where we explicitly state the type.
+In the `object` type definitions, we state the type as `object`, while this is okay, it doesn't properly define what type each property in the object should hold.
+So it isn't good practice to use this method

 <!-- Dealing with typescript files in VSCode -->